 Moving to the Big Apple can come with a big price tag.
 Here’s a look at the average moving costs* for going to NYC from three major Florida cities.

 Even if you’re moving to a different part of New York — or Connecticut, Massachusetts, New Jersey, or another Northeastern state for that matter — the pricing should be within the same general range.
 The same goes for leaving south Florida — moving costs from Ft.
 Lauderdale will be about the same as from Miami.
-If you’re seeing prices that are significantly higher or lower, be sure to check with other movers.
+If you’re seeing prices that are significantly higher or lower, be sure to get some additional quotes.

 Not everyone who wants to escape Florida wants to leave the realm of southern hospitality.

-Costs of moving from Tampa to Atlanta (and vice versa)*
+Cost of Moving From Tampa to Atlanta (and Vice Versa)*

 Even if your move isn’t taking you directly from Tampa to Atlanta, the cost shouldn’t be too far off for other moves to the South, like Jacksonville to Nashville, or Orlando to Birmingham.